Natural Home Remedies for Heartburn

 Can Drinking Milk Help My Heartburn?

 You may have heard that drinking a glass of milk can relieve heartburn.
-While it's true that milk can temporarily buffer stomach acid, nutrients in milk, particularly fat, will stimulate the stomach to produce more acid.
+While it's true that milk can temporarily buffer stomach acid, nutrients in milk, particularly fat, may stimulate the stomach to produce more acid.

 Even though milk might not be a great heartburn remedy, however, it's a rich source of bone-building calcium.
 Try fat-free skim milk and don't overdo it.
 Drink no more than 8 ounces of skim milk at a time -- as a snack in between meals.
 Overfilling the stomach may increase heartburn.